klgallagher/klgallagher.github.io/_pages/cv.md

 ======
 * Instructor for High School Women in Science and Engineering (WISE) program at Stony Brook University (2022-2023 academic year)
 * Society for Women in Marine Sciences (2018 - present)
-  * Communications Lead since 2023
+  * Steering Committee Communications Lead since 2023
   * Stony Brook Chapter Member since 2022
   * Co-chair of University of Delaware Chapter from 2018 - 2020
 * College of Earth, Ocean, and Environment Empathic Peers Offering Wisdom, Encouragement, and Resources (EmPOWER)